Here’s a sample resume we recently produced for an Oil & Gas Engineer in Singapore.

 Always tie back your projects to business benefits.
-This is what the hiring manager and employer want to see.
-Ultimately, they want to know you can bring great value to their organisation.
+Ultimately, the company wants to know you can bring great value to their organisation.

-Oil and Gas Job Opportunities
+Oil & Gas Engineer Job Opportunities

 Job Hunting Tips from our Resident Headhunter

-- Create a winning cover letter and send it along your resume.
-The cover letter will serve as an introduction about yourself and is a great venue to answer the question “Why should we hire you?”
+Create a winning cover letter and send it along with your resume.
+The cover letter serves as an introduction about yourself and the strongest indication to the recruiter on the question “Why should we hire you?”

-- Be active on social media, particularly on LinkedIn.
-Make sure to create a strong online profile that represents you and you professional experiences.
-Here’s our comprehensive guides on finding jobs through social media and writing a great LinkedIn profile.
+Be active on social media, particularly on LinkedIn.
+Make sure to create a strong online profile that represents you and your professional experience.
+Here’s our comprehensive guide on writing a great LinkedIn profile.

 Before You Go…